scougirou/fizzbuzz-api/README.md

 - Split the fizzbuzz DTO, one for the controller validation, the other to be used in the service / rest of the app.
 - Perf: optimise the fizzbuzz string concatenation
 - Harden input edge-cases, not sure if everything is covered
+- Stat cap: should test the oldest stat removal behavior

 ## Considerations / Discussions